Aron-M/My-Portfolio/README.md

 # Credits:

-- My mentor @Simen Daelin who has been very helpful in directing and guding me.
+- My mentor [Simen Daelin](https://github.com/Eventyret) who has been very helpful in directing and guding me.
 <br>

 - Youtube Videos for guiding me on how to make a modal, writing relevant views, animating texts and fading in images